Drugs - about the acid neutralising and reducing drugs prescribed or bought over the counter.

 High Grade Dysplasia can further develop into "Oesophageal Adenocarcinoma" or cancer of the gullet, which is treated by an oesophagectomy - removing the oesophagus and attaching the stomach directly to the throat.
 Only about 15% of patients survive this.

-The chances of Barrett's Oesophagus becoming cancerous are less than 1% per year and regular surveillance of those with Barrett's will spot pre-cancerous changes before it's too late.
+The chances of Barrett's Oesophagus becoming cancerous are only around 0.3% per year and regular surveillance of those with Barrett's will spot pre-cancerous changes before it's too late.